Dreaker75/re-emerald/FUTURE_PLANS.md

  - Automatically put items picked up by Pick Up in the bag, and make it possible to pick up items even while the Pokemon is already holding an item
  - Make it possible to buy Coins in any amount in the Game Corner
  - Give an option to make the text display instant
- - Revamp Feebas mechanic: It will still appear on specific tiles, but these tiles will be the same for everyone based on its Pokedex description
  - Add Autorun option
  - Change Hidden and PokeBall items found throughout the game to be more useful
  - Change Mirage Tower to always be present in the desert